Buddhism

 does not deny the existence of the soul, but does not attribute any permanent

 and immortal status to it (cf. the âtman).
-Likewise, the Buddha did not come
+The soul exists, but, in the

 acknowledge the identification of this would-be permanent soul with the Supreme